sindresorhus/guides/npm-global-without-sudo.md

-# Install `npm` packages globally without sudo on OS X and Linux
+# Install `npm` packages globally without sudo on macOS and Linux

 `npm` installs packages locally within your projects by default.
 You can also install packages globally (e.g. `npm install -g <package>`) (useful for command-line apps).
 However the downside of this is that you need to be root (or use `sudo`) to be able to install globally.